nandhakumar2611/mindx-inventory-docs/docs/salesorders/other-action-in-sales-order.md

 - Go to **Sales** > **Sales Orders**.
 - Locate and select the **sales order** you want to edit.
-- On the Details page, click **Edit** at the top
+- On the Details page, click **Edit** at the top.
 - Make the necessary changes and hit **Save** to update the sales order.

 By keeping your sales orders up-to-date, you ensure smooth communication and accurate delivery.

 ## **Mail a Sales Order to a Customer**